KM-RoBoTa/IntuitiveFeedback4Force/README.md

-# Intuitive force sensors reading
+# IntuitiveFeedback force sensors reading
-This repository contains all the necessary code to read the force sensors. <br /> You can find here:
+This repository contains all the necessary code to read IntuitiveFeedback's force sensors. <br /> You can find here:
 - the C++ code for the Linux OS that reads the data sent by the sensors, found in the ```readForces_cppCode``` folder
 - an example of how to use the code, found in the ```example``` folder